 Who Can Apply: U.S. and international pre-licensure nursing students enrolled in schools with AACN membership may apply.
 Applicants must include an application form and a personal essay.

-Who Can Apply: Students accepted or enrolled in an accredited nursing program in the U.S. may apply, as long as they do not have federal judgment liens, an existing service commitment, or overdue debts to the federal government.
+Who Can Apply: Students accepted or enrolled in an accredited nursing program in the U.S. may apply.
+Applicants must not have federal judgment liens, an existing service commitment, or overdue debts to the federal government.

-Who Can Apply: Current undergraduate nursing students or high school learners with acceptance to an accredited college or university nursing program may apply.
-Applicants should possess a 3.0 or higher GPA.
+Who Can Apply: This scholarship is open to current undergraduate nursing students or high school learners accepted into an accredited college or university nursing program.
+Applicants should have a 3.0 GPA or higher.

-Who Can Apply: Students pursuing a career in helping patients, enrolled in two- or four-year graduate programs at a college, university, or vocational school may apply.
+Who Can Apply: Students pursuing a career in helping patients may apply.
+Applicants must be enrolled in two- or four-year graduate programs at a college, university, or vocational school.

 Who Can Apply: ANTSHE reserves this merit-based award for students who are at least 23 years old and enrolled in a public two-year college or university.
 Applicants should also be a parent, veteran, low-income, or minority student.